 (1) You have to be in it to win it

 It sounds obvious, but the only way to stand a chance of winning is to enter.
-Nobody knows what you have achieved better than you, so click on this link, create an account and complete the entry form.
+Nobody knows what you have achieved better than you, so click on this link to enter the awards.

 (2) Be different

 Remember, the judges are reading other entries, so tell them what it is that makes your entry different and special.

 (3) Be specific